tech-acs/chimera-docs/docs/developer/Building your dashboard/Indicator organization.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 slug: ../building-your-dashboard/indicator-organization
 ---

 # Indicator organization

 Indicators can be organized into logical sets called pages.
-Pages, if published will show up as menu items.
+Pages, if published will show up as menu item in the top navigation bar.
+You can add an indicator to multiple pages.

 ## Creating pages